 3. Definitions

 The following definitions shall apply in this Global Technical Regulation.
-For any terms not herein defined, the definition set out in UN UN GTR No. 15 shall apply.
+For any terms not herein defined, the definition set out in UN GTR No. 15 shall apply.

 3.1.
 Road load and dynamometer setting

 3.1.1.
 “Technically permissible maximum laden mass” means the maximum mass allocated to a vehicle on the basis of its construction features and its design performances.